 And here’s another great thing about Lantern: the price is an absolute bargain.
 Currently Lantern Pro is available for just $32/year, or less than $3/month – way cheaper than mainstream VPN’s.
 That is pocket change compared to the value given.
 You can use the free version until you run out of quota, then upgrade – you won’t regret it.

-In terms of support, I am not sure if I can really vouch for Lantern, since the one time I emailed them I didn’t get a response.
-For that reason, and also because there will be times where it doesn’t work, I will not give it a 5 star review – instead, 4 stars seems fair.
+In terms of support, I can’t vouch for Lantern, since the one time I emailed them I didn’t get a response.

 Downsides of Lantern (and an update for July 2020)